inha-cvl/mobinha/README.md

 ## What is mobinha ?

-mobinha is a self driving system implementation project of INHA university. mobinha performs the functions of Map-based self driving, Adaptive Cruise Control (ACC), Automated Lane Centering (ALC).
+mobinha is a self driving system implementation project of INHA university. mobinha performs the functions of Map-based self driving, Adaptive Cruise Control (ACC), Lane Keeping System (LKS).

 Directory Structure
 -----